Torxed/chromecast/README.md

 # chromecast
 As vanilla as it gets, cast a youtube video to a chromecast without any dependencies *(No Google or Google-ProtoBuf libs required)*

+# Dependencies

+None, pure vanilla Python 3+ is all you need.

 # Usage

     python chromecast.py <video id>